lrpinto/parallel-web-crawler/README.md

  - Helpful to test whether the crawler skips web pages that declare a disallow in the robots.txt.

+*sample_config_system_out.json*

+- Helpful to test whether the crawler and profiler results are printed to system out when respective output paths are not given in the config.

 # Clean up

 To clean up run: